CesarLiChen/CesarLiChen/README.md

 # Welcome to the messy place that is my Github.
-Hi!
+Hi!👋
-### The main purpose for this profile overview is to make it easier for me to quickly revisit and check repositories of interest.
+#### The main purpose for this profile overview is to make it easier for me to quickly revisit and check repositories of interest.

 ## Quicklinks
 [some guides and notes](#assorted-guides-and-reference-notes)